ufal/omreval/README.md

 ---------------------

 * **ismir2016_benchmarking_camera.pdf** -- full text of the camera-ready article
+  (will be made available after presenting at the conference)
 * **evaluations/** -- contains the collected human judgment data for developing and assessing OMR evaluation metrics, and the code to replicate our experiments
 * **muscima++/** -- contains the symbol-level and MusicXML data described in sec.
 4